vertyco/perftracker/README.md

 PerfTracker provides several methods to track and retrieve function performance data:

-- `perf(max_entries=None)`: A decorator to measure and record the execution time of a function.
+- `@perf(max_entries=None)`: A decorator to measure and record the execution time of a function.
 If `max_entries` is set, it will limit the number of records kept for the function to this value.
 - `get_stats()`: Returns the current Performance instance, which contains all recorded performance data.
 - `Performance.add(function, exe_time, max_entries=None)`: Adds an execution time record for a function.
 You can use this method to manually add execution time records.
 - `Performance.get(function)`: Returns the execution time records for a function.
 This can be useful if you want to analyze the performance data further.